Methodology

 Background

-The early years education recovery (EYER) programme is a package of workforce training, qualifications and support for the early years sector to help address the impact of the pandemic on the youngest and most disadvantaged children.
-The programme includes a range of activity strands that provide targeted support to practitioners, leaders and settings.
+The early years education recovery (EYER) programme was a package of workforce training, qualifications and support for the early years sector to help address the impact of the pandemic on the youngest and most disadvantaged children.
+The programme included a range of activity strands that provided targeted support to practitioners, leaders and settings.

-Management information is collected for each strand of the programme.
-The Department for Education (DfE) uses the data published in this release to monitor delivery of each strand and to understand the overall reach of the programme.
+Management information was collected for each strand of the programme.
+The Department for Education (DfE) used the data published to monitor delivery of each strand and to understand the overall reach of the programme.

 Data Collection